 Prepare your own baked goods

 Store-bought cookies and pastries are often loaded with sugar.
-I often prepare my own and use a very small amount of sugar.
+I often prepare my own and use a small amount of sugar.
 In this blog post, I mentioned oatmeal raisin cookies, which I prepare with organic raisins.
 The raisins add sweetness naturally, so there is less of a need to add a lot of sugar on top of this.
 If you’re looking for a recipe with little added sugar, this is a great one.
 I love the fact that part of the sweetness comes from banana–this way, you’re adding fiber and micronutrients to your dessert.

-As a general rule, if you are looking to cut sugar, examine your dessert foods carefully!
+As a general rule, if you are looking to cut down on sugar, examine your dessert foods carefully!
 I often find that I am even more satisfied with a slightly sweet dessert as I am with one that is loaded with sugar, and don’t come away with a stomach ache!